5 Ways to Engage Volunteers

 4. Reward them.
 This can be in the form of reduced fees (if this is allowed under your rules) or a volunteer raffle.
 A volunteer raffle involves a ticket being given out each time someone volunteers, and each month a prize is drawn.
 The prize can be a $20 voucher donated by a local coffee shop.

-Following these suggestions, will go a long way to ensuring that your volunteers are happy and feel valued and most importantly that they will continue to be part of your committee.
+Following these suggestions to engage volunteers will go a long way to ensuring that they are happy and feel valued and most importantly that they will continue to be part of your committee.